16AA-Milsim/discourse-project-uniform/docs/sidecar-production-install.md

 The steps below assume a standard Discourse Docker install in `/var/discourse` with the main forum container named `app`.

+Important: this guide uses `network_mode: host` for the sidecar.
+That is a Linux-host Docker pattern.
+Docker Desktop (macOS/Windows) handles host networking differently and needs a different setup.

 1. Create a sidecar directory on the host:

 ```bash